bitseed-org/bitcoin-box/QUICKSTART.md

 # Using Bitseed 3

-This device is delivered with the latest version of bitcoind installed and the blockchain synchronized up to the date of shipment.
+Bitseed 3 nodes are delivered with the latest version of bitcoind installed and the blockchain synchronized up to the date of shipment.

 Information and updates can be found at https://bitseed.org.